andrewvaughan/template-core/_TEMPLATE_CHECKLIST.md

 ## 4. Complete all `TEMPLATE TODO` items

-Each file in the template that has particular needs after copying the template will have those elements marked with a special `TEMPLATE TODO` comment.
+Each file in the template that has particular needs after copying the template has those elements marked with a special `TEMPLATE TODO` comment.

-If using VSCode, the recommended extensions and the provided workspace settings will provide a curated list of items that require attention and add a counter to the bottom status bar representing how many items remain.
+If using VSCode, the recommended extensions and the provided workspace settings provides a curated list of items that require attention and add a counter to the bottom status bar representing how many items remain.

 If not using the recommended IDE, search for all instances of this phrase and take the actions they state: